vladuemilian/Spring-framework-Backbone-boilerplate-application/README.md

 This application provides a folder structure, an overview of how the folder structure should look in a big application.

-The bussines logic is build around decoratee pattern which I consider a good practice in big projects.
+The bussines logic is built around decoratee pattern which I consider a good practice in big projects.

 #### Technologies used: ####